Continue reading on DataGuidance with:

 In Mali, data protection is governed by Law No. 2013-015 of 21 May 2013 on the Protection of Personal Data (only available in French here) ('the Law') and Law No. 2019-056 of 5 December 2019 on the Repression of Cybercrime (only available in French here) ('the Cybercrime Law').

-This legislation is applicable to natural, legal persons, the State, and any local authority, acting in whole or in part on the Malian territory.
+This legislation is applicable to natural persons, entities with legal personality, the State, and any local authority, acting in whole or in part on the Malian territory.

-The Malian data protection authority ('APDP') is in charge of informing and advising data subjects and controllers of their rights and obligations, ensuring compliance with the applicable legislation, inflicting administrative sanctions and, if necessary, referring offences to the competent Public Prosecutor's Office.
+The Malian data protection authority ('APDP') is charged with informing and advising data subjects and controllers of their rights and obligations, ensuring compliance with the applicable legislation, inflicting administrative sanctions and, if necessary, referring offenses to the competent Public Prosecutor's Office.

 1.1.
 Key acts, regulations, directives, bills